vincehass/Stochastic-Environments-for-Sequential-Decision-Making/Doc/Insurance.md

 ## INSURANCE

-Certainly!
 Let's reframe the explanations for the context of an insurance pricing model that predicts client premiums over time using a transformer architecture for multi-step predictions.

 ### Overview of Transformers in Insurance Pricing